 Another thing to keep in mind is the fire rating on a particular safe.
 For the most part, though any safe company can fudge these numbers any way they see fit, the higher the rating, the better.
 Any decent gun-safe manufacturer will have proven fire times and temp ratings.

 And, as we all know — water and guns don't mix well.

-Protecting your guns is an important part of gun ownership.
+Protecting your guns is an essential part of gun ownership.
 While it's a good idea to make sure your insurance covers these items, keeping them out of harm's way and out of the hands of a thief is also a good idea.

 Contact your insurance company to find out how your guns are covered and if you need to make any adjustments.
-Also, make sure you check out our safe page to find the fire rated gun safe that's right for you.
+Also, make sure you check out our safe page to find the fire-rated gun safe that's right for you.